 Because DFSP rarely spreads to other parts of the body, patients most often live for many years after treatment.
 Close lifelong follow up with dermatologists and medical professionals is warranted for all patients who have been treated for DFSP.

-Although rare, sebaceous carcinoma, Merkel cell carcinoma, and dermatofibroma sarcoma protuberans (DFSP) are important because they may be mistaken for other more benign conditions, delaying their diagnosis and impacting their prognosis.
+Although rare, sebaceous carcinoma, Merkel cell carcinoma, and dermatofibroma sarcoma protuberans (DFSP) are important to know about.
+This is because they may be mistaken for other more benign conditions, delaying their diagnosis and impacting their prognosis.

 If you develop any suspicious lumps or bumps on your skin, including your eyelid, be sure to see a dermatologist for a definitive diagnosis.